 At first glance, a small overcharge on a single invoice might not seem like a big deal.
 But when you’re shipping in high volumes, these “small” mistakes compound into substantial financial losses.
 Inaccurate invoices can lead to overcharges of 3% to 5% of your total shipping spend.
 Some studies have even found that up to 80% of carrier freight invoices have some kind of discrepancy.
 For a company with a large shipping budget, this can translate to thousands, or even millions, of dollars lost over time.
 These errors are a silent drain on your profits, making it harder to reduce high-volume shipping costs and manage your logistics budget effectively.

-5 Common Carrier Billing Mistakes to Watch For
+5 Common Carrier Billing Mistakes to Look Out For

 Carrier invoices are notoriously complex, and it’s easy for errors to slip through the cracks.
 While you might assume your bills are correct, small mistakes can quietly drain your shipping budget over time.
 Inaccurate invoices can lead to overcharges that eat into your profits, but catching these issues starts with knowing exactly what to look for.
 Here are five of the most common—and costly—carrier billing mistakes that high-volume shippers face.